2jasemx/Atlantiss-OpenWoW-Armory/README.md

 * set bonusses won't work (not implemented in OpenWoW)

 ### Known issues:
-* Gems don't load, if I find a way to get jewel ID from item ID I could fix it.
-Enchants work though.
-Not sure reforges can be done.
+* Not sure reforges can be done.
 * Ranged item is still not shown (ATS bug, not script)
 * Transmog - not implemented in ATS armory.
 * Model viewer - more work needed (I got working model viewer but need to fetch display IDs from different source)

-Thanks Cecidit, Naguceł & Pelekon for feedback
+Thanks Cecidit, Naguceł & Pelekon for feedback and User101 for letting me know about GemProperties.dbc and it's relation to GemProperties in item_template

 -